kevinschoon/mesos-cli/docs/content/usage/task.md

 prev = "/usage/tasks"
 +++

 Task generates a valid mesos TaskInfo [protobuf object](https://github.com/apache/mesos/blob/master/include/mesos/v1/mesos.proto#L1551) and encodes it in JSON (or YAML).
 It (soon!) will support flags for the entire gamut of options available to a Mesos scheduler.
-It is intended that this command be conconvenient for use wih the [run](/mesos-cli/usage/run) command.
+It is intended that this command be convenient for use with the [run](/mesos-cli/usage/run) command.

 ```
 Usage: mesos-cli task [OPTIONS] [CMD]